Ute Tray vs Canopy: Which Setup Is Right For You?

 Cons:

-• Doesn’t add usable storage height
+• Doesn’t increase storage capacity

 Sports-style hard lids